verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/border.md

 Description

-This is used only when `strokeWeightsIndependent` is set to true, in order to specify the stroke weight at the left of the rectangle.
+This is used only when `borderWeightsIndependent` is set to true, in order to specify the border weight at the left of the rectangle.
 Default value is `0`.

 </div>